Search documentation...

 Hightouch imposes a "total ordering" on all rows in the identity resolution process by using the model order, then the order by column within each model.

-Based on the data and limit rules you configure, rows of higher priority models may merge together while rows of lower priority models may not be.
+Based on the data and limit rules you configure, rows of higher priority models may merge together while rows of lower priority models may not merge.

 Ready to get started?